-These performance evaluations took place in accordance with the processes described above during the 2022/23 financial year.
-Further information about the performance of key management personnel is set out in the Remuneration Report in the 2023 Annual Report, available on CSL.com (Investors).
+These performance evaluations took place in accordance with the processes described above during the 2023/24 financial year.
+Further information about the performance of key management personnel is set out in the Remuneration Report in CSL's 2024 Annual Report, available on investors.csl.com.